 Having said that, when the plane that you’re flying on suddenly moves and dips while soaring at 37,000 feet in the air, we can’t blame you for feeling at least a little bit uneasy.

-That’s why we’ve come up with 10 useful tips that will help you overcome your fear of turbulence and put you at ease on your next flight.
+That’s why we at Alternative Airlines have come up with 10 useful tips that will help you overcome your fear of turbulence and put you at ease on your next flight.

 Turbulence can be caused by a number of things.
 It may be air in the atmosphere, jet streams that trigger changes in the wind, flying above mountains or tall buildings that change the wind flow in the sky above or something else that can cause the airflow to change.
 Regardless of the cause, it’s important to remember that turbulence is caused by a change in the airflow and not because something is wrong with the aircraft itself.